-Before he was setting record for most shots blocked in an NBA season, Mark Eaton swore he’d never play basketball.
+Before he was setting records for most shots blocked in an NBA season, Mark Eaton swore he’d never play basketball.
 At over 7 feet tall, it was the question he loathed most, and the one he always got asked.

 He tried his hand at the sport in high school and spent most of his time on the bench.
 His body wasn’t designed for speed and the drills his teammates were running didn’t work well for someone as tall as Eaton.
 It wasn’t until a persistent coach approached him at his job as a mechanic that he really started to consider what he could bring to a team.